VolkovLabs/business-calendar/README.md

 | _End time_    | Field to use as event end time.                                     |
 | _Labels_      | Fields to use as event labels.                                      |

+### Duration

-If only **Start** is configured, events are considered instantaneous.
+If event has only Start time, events are considered instantaneous.

-If **End** are configured, events are considered to have a duration.
+If events has start and end time, events are considered to have a duration.
 Any events that are missing an end time are considered ongoing.

 ## Feedback